 Device support for Hulu With Live TV is also excellent.
 It supports web browsers, iOS, Android, Amazon Fire, Roku, Chromecast, Apple TV, most smart TVs, modern gaming consoles, and more.
 It doesn’t offer a free trial, but you can click here and sign up to try it out.

-Mexican Channels On Hulu With Live TV
+Mexican channels on Hulu with Live TV

 Compared to some of the other options on this list, Hulu With Live TV doesn’t have as many Mexican channels.
 But as part of your subscription, you’ll get all of the following channels: